csc-training/summerschool/mpi/docs/09-user-defined-datatypes.md

 - Main motivation for using datatypes is not necessarily performance – manual packing can be faster
-- Performance depends on the datatype - more general datatypes are often slower
+- Performance depends on the datatype – more general datatypes are often slower
 - Overhead is potentially reduced by:
     - Sending one long message instead of many small messages
     - Avoiding the need to pack data in temporary buffers
 - Performance should be tested on target platforms
+  - Performance is currently poor with GPU-aware MPI

 # Summary